5 ways for students to participate in the ANCC

 Graduate Student Competitions

-ANAC will be pleased to showcase the research of Canadian graduate students in animal science and nutrition during the ANCC Graduate Student Competitions, which will be held at the Animal Nutrition Conference of Canada 2026 in Edmonton.
+ANAC was pleased to showcase the research of Canadian graduate students in animal science and nutrition during the ANCC Graduate Student Competitions, which was held at the Animal Nutrition Conference of Canada 2026 in Edmonton.
 This competition includes three categories: the oral presentation competition, the poster competition, and the up-and-coming research mini presentations.

 View the video abstracts now